learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 **Note:** You can edit line 3 in `index.js` _or_ add lines of code below the current code.
-If you add lines, when you click the Run button, the value returned in the bottom window will be the return value of the _last_ expression evaluated.
+If you add lines, when you click the Run button, the value returned in the bottom window will be the return value of the _last expression evaluated_.

 On to the next!